ppgorecki/SuperNet/README.md

 ### Guide clusters: used in quasi consensus

 Guide clusters are defined as a list of multifurcated trees separated by `;`.
 All clusters from the trees must be present in all quasi consensus tree and networks in hill climbing.
-Note that random networks are not generated using guide clusters (i.e., with `-r NUM`).

 ```
 > supnet --guideclusters "(a,b,c);(d,e,(f,g))" -q4 --pnetworks